The accounting behind Xero

 The accrual method records income and expenses at the time transactions occur, rather than when payment is made or received.
 Most reports in Xero are accrual-based.
 Xero also provides cash-basis reporting.

 Check the Help page for the report you're using to see whether it uses the accrual method, cash method, or both.
-For some reports, Xero uses the cash method if your organisation uses the Cash scheme for VAT.
+For some reports, Xero uses the cash method if your organisation uses the Cash basis for sales tax.

 Xero uses the basic accounting equation approach